We are back, ladies and gentlemen, Rush Limbaugh and the most listened to radio talk show in the country.

 What's the difference?

-Is that really there won't be why won't there be a Republican Party if we tell the because it's all about getting back in the game of these groups, the Hispanics hate us, so we want them to know we love them by agreeing with the Democrats.
+If we tell, because it's all about getting back in the game with these groups, the Hispanics hate us, so we want them to know we love them by agreeing with the Democrats.

 Amnesty.

-The women hate us, so we taking what we're learning from amnesty, we're gonna go back in immigration.
+The women hate us, so we, taking what we're learning from amnesty, are going to go back in immigration.

 And that way, the women of America will know that we're not a bunch of sexists and what have you.